Supreme Headquarters Allied Powers Europe: Present role

 In 2018, it was agreed that a new joint force operational headquarters in Norfolk would be created to conduct operations in the Atlantic.

-Joint Force Command Norfolk (JFCNF) was established due to the rising Russian threat, making the Atlantic sea routes a critical domain.
+Joint Force Command Norfolk (JFC NF) was established due to the rising Russian threat, making the Atlantic sea routes more critical.
 A Joint Support and Enabling Command (JSEC) was also created in Ulm, Germany, to improve rear area logistical support.